Can Cats Take Human Antibiotics: Why You Need a Vet's Guidance

 Antibiotics are prescribed to treat bacterial infections in both cats and humans, and when your pet is sick, it's natural to wonder if you can use leftover human antibiotics for cats.
 In some cases, you can, but some medications may put your kitty in danger.
-Before you give your cat your leftover medication, you must consult a veterinarian for the proper dosage.
+Before you give your cat your leftover medication, you must consult a veterinarian for the proper dosage and learn any safety concerns.

 Three Safe Human Antibiotics for Cats

 A cat's metabolism is extremely sensitive to antibiotics, even those formulated for veterinary use.
-According to VetInfo.com, only three human antibiotics can be safely administered to cats:
+Do not give your cat medications unless specifically directed by your veterinarian.
+Of antibiotics prescribed for humans, these three may be safe for cats:

 Amoxicillin and Ampicillin for Cats